-y populations and groups Key questions and preliminary answers ler) Why?
+Potential beneficia ary populations and groups Key questions and prelimina iry answers (in no particular order) Why?
 Who?
 Where?
-Age groups, disease stage 7 , geographical areas When? (at what level of minimum safety and efficacy data?)
+Age groups, disease stage ^{,11} , geographical areas When? (at what level of minimum safety and efficacy data?)
 Availability? (when?, how much?)
-Health care workers (and other essential staff including burial and sanitation workers) Utility: Treating HCWs will help them care for others and increase motivation Reciprocity: in turn for their risking their lives Based on available data, at the time when benefit is likely to be greatest (e.g. early in disease).
-NB: some interventions are expected to be efficacious and safe as post exposure prophylaxis.
-Promising results in animal models, preferably NHPs; with informed consent Depends upon situation.
-Ideally should have adequate supplies for all sick HCWs, but should drug be withheld because only a few treatment courses are available? (see Annex 5) Children Vulnerable group Children have been affected and are at risk of more severe outcomes Children should be included in trials where possible.
-Doses (and response) maybe different in children.
+Therapies (For all interventions considered for use, it is essential to collect and share Health-care workers (and other essential staff including burial and sanitation workers) Utility: Treating HCWs will help them care for others and increase motivation Reciprocity: in turn for their risking their lives Based on available data, at the time when benefit is likely to be greatest (e.g. early in disease).
+NB: some interventions are expected to be efficacious and safe as post-exposure prophylaxis.
+Promising results in animal models, preferably NHPs; with informed consent Depends on the situation.
+Ideally should have adequate supplies for all sick HCWs, but should drug be withheld because only a few treatment courses are available? (see Annex 5) data to ensure transparency, accountability, and Children Vulnerable group Children have been affected and are at risk of more severe outcomes Children should be included in trials where possible.
+Doses (and response) may be different in children.
 Doses should be adjusted for body size and blood volumes.
+As for HCWs. maintenance of public trust; protect from harm, support autonomy and freedom of choice through Pregnant women Very vulnerable, and have often been excluded from public health measures Mortality from EVD is likely to be higher in pregnant women.
+Preferably data on teratogenicity should be available.
+But even if not available, and if risk of transmission is high, consider giving with informed consent on possible risk to foetus.
+More frequent and closer observations necessary.
+As for HCWs. informed consent, and ensure confidentiality) Population in affected areas It can be ethical to use certain new interventions in a situation such as this (no licensed or approved treatments, high mortality) Equity among all affected countries, and among different populations in a country; priority setting according to ethical framework.
+There should be no discrimination based on characteristics such as gender, race, ethnicity, national origin, education, religion, political affiliation, income or social status.
+NB: some interventions are expected to be efficacious and safe as post-exposure prophylaxis.
+Promising results in animal models, preferably NHPs; based on assessment of risks and benefits; with informed consent.
 As for HCWs.
-Pregnant women Very vulnerable, and have often been excluded from public health measures Mortality from EVD is likely to be higher in a pregnant woman.
-Preferably data on teratogenicity should be available.
-But even if not available, and if risk of transmission high consider giving with informed consent on possible risk to fetus.
-More frequent and closer observations necessary As for HCWs.
-Population in affected areas It can be ethical to use certain new interventions in a situation such as this (no licensed or approved treatments, high mortality) Equity among all affected countries, and among different populations in a country; priority setting according to ethical framework.
-There should be no discrimination based on characteristics such as gender, race, ethnicity, national origin, education, religion, political affiliation, income or social status NB: some interventions are expected to be efficacious and safe as post exposure prophylaxis.
-Promising results in animal models, preferably NHPs; based on assessment of risks and benefits; with informed consent As for HCWs.
-Population in countries sharing land borders with areas of active transmission (no evidence of disease or infection) Not applicable if not sick untested therapy (do no harm) Not applicable if not sick Promising results in animal models, preferably NHPs, availability of human safety data; with informed consent Priority is to prevent spread and infection.
-Only when there are adequate supplies to provide for possible treatment to these areas.
-Health care workers (and other essential staff including burial and sanitation workers) Children Pregnant women Pregnant women Population in affected areas Population in countries sharing land borders with areas of active transmission (no evidence of disease or er)Why?Health care workers (and other essential staff including burial and sanitation workers)Utility: Treating HCWs will help them care for others and increase motivation Reciprocity: in turn for their risking their livesChildrenVulnerable group Children have been affected and are at risk of more severe outcomesPregnant womenVery vulnerable, and have often been excluded from public health measuresPopulation in affected areasIt can be ethical to use certain new interventions in a situation such as this (no licensed or approved treatments, high mortality)Population in countries sharing land borders with areas of active transmission (no evidence of disease or infection)Not applicable if not sick untested therapy (do no harm) Pregnant women Very vulnerable group Children have been affected and are at risk of more severe outcomes Children Vulnerable group Children have been affected and are at risk of more severe outcomes Children hould be included in trials where possible.
-Doses (and response) maybe different in children.
-Pregnant women Very vulnerable, and have offen been excluded from public health measures Mortality from EVD is likely to be higher in a pregnant woman.
-Population in affected areas It can be ethical to use certain new interventions in a situation such as this (no licensed or approved treatments, high mortality) Equity among all affected countries, and among different populations in a country; priority setting according to ethical framework.
-There should be no discrimination based on characteristics such as gender, race, ethnicity, national origin, education, religion, political affiliation, income or social status NB: some interventions are spocted to be efficacious and safe as post expocure prophylaxis.
-Population in countries sharing land borders with areas of active transmission (no evidence of disease or infection) Not applicable if not sick untested therapy (do no harm) Not applicable if not sick Very Who?
-Who?
-Where?
-Age groups, disease stage 77 , geographical areas When? (at what level of minimum safety and efficacy data?)
-Health care workers (and other essential staff including burial and sanitation workers) Utility: Treating HCWs will help them care for others and increase motivation Reciprocity: in turn for their risking their lives Based on available data, at the time when benefit is likely to be greatest (e.g. early in disease).
-NB: some interventions are expected to be efficacious and safe as post exposure prophylaxis.
-Promising results in animal models, preferably NHPs; with informed consent Children Vulnerable group Children have been affected and are at risk of more severe outcomes Children should be included in trials where outcomes Doses should be adjusted for body size and blood volumes.
-Pregnant women Very vulnerable, and have offen been excluded from public health measures Mortality from EVD is likely to be higher in a pregnant woman.
-Preferably data on teratogenicity should be available.
-But even if not available, and if risk of transmission high consider risk to fatus.
-More frequent and closer observations necessary Population in affected areas It can be ethical to use certain new interventions in a situation such as this (no licensed or approved treatments, high mortality) Equity among all affected countries, and among different populations in acountry; rimety setting according to ethical framework.
-There should be no discimination based on characteristics such as gender, race, ethnicity, national origin, education, religion, political affiliation, income or social istus NB: some interve
+Population in countries Untested therapy (do no Not applicable if not sick Promising results in animal models, Priority is to prevent spread

-Table 5.Potential beneficiary populations and elements to guide the deliberations on participation
+Table 5.
+Potential beneficiary populations and elements to guide the deliberations on participation

-7 It is very important to obtain more precise information regarding each potential intervention at different time points after infection or disease onset, as preliminary data suggest that some interventions may have limited impact when administered to patients at an advanced stages of the disease.
+11 It is very important to obtain more precise information regarding each potential intervention at different time points after infection or disease onset, as preliminary data suggest that some interventions may have limited impact when administered to patients at advanced stages of the disease.